ZackFairMoaz/Machine-Learning/README.md

 ## About The Project

 This project contains different handcrafted Machine Learning Models with variety of training datasets, each tailored with best suited models.
-Inside, you'll find a well-organized folder structure containing relevant notebooks, Flask apps with Docker, Gradio interfaces for implementation, and inference models.
+Inside, you'll find a well-organized folder structure containing relevant notebooks, Flask apps with Docker, Gradio interfaces for implementation, and/or inference models(applied if applicable).
 All this is avalible for you to learn about basics of AI/ML development.

 ## Useage